 Computer Science & Engineering Department

-With a near-100% graduate placement rate, Taylor’s Computer Science and Engineering Department (CSE) hosts one of the premier Computer Science programs in Indiana.
-The department fosters a Christian environment while teaching rigorous courses that allow students to gain an in-depth knowledge of computer science and technology.
+With a near-100% graduate placement rate, Taylor’s Computer Science & Engineering Department (CSE) hosts one of the premier Computer Science programs in Indiana.
+We foster a Christian environment while teaching rigorous computer science courses that allow students to gain an in-depth knowledge of computer science, AI, and technology.
 Each of our dedicated Christian faculty members specializes in a specific area of Computer Science and takes a personal interest in their students’ education and growth.

 More about CSE